harmslab/gpseer/docs/source/basic.rst

 Estimate how well your model is predicting data using the "cross-validate" subcommand.
 Try the example below where we generate 10 subsets from the data and compute our prediction scores.
-The output can be found in the `"scores.csv"` file.

 .. code-block::